 For more details, check out CMC Global’s blog for RPA trends https://cglobal-uat.cmcglobal.com.vn/2020/09/08/the-best-rpa-platforms-of-2020-latest-update/.

 2. Process simulation

-From visualization, it is easy to run a simulation program using the generated data.
-This will come in handy when businesses are planning changes in the processes such as team restructuring, new supplier considering, new software introducing, etc. The process simulation can be used to predict the impact of the changes, consider it before actually making a major investment.
+From the visualization, it is easy to run a simulation program using the generated data.
+This will come in handy when businesses are planning changes in the processes such as team restructuring, new supplier considering, new software introducing, etc. The process simulation can be used to predict the impact of the changes and consider it before actually making a major investment.

 In the real world, it can be difficult to identify the consequences of small changes, especially in a manual and complex business process.
 This can lead to unexpected process issues, such as bottlenecks in downstream tasks.

-Now, the time of gut-feeling decision is gone, since RPA-developed bots can strictly execute processes based on the predefined rules and record every activity.
+Now, the time of gut-feeling decisions is gone since RPA-developed bots can strictly execute processes based on predefined rules and record every activity.
 And thus, questions about provider changing, production shifting or business acquiring can be answered easily by running a simulation.
-With RPA, you now can measure how little something can significantly change the whole business.
+With RPA, you can now measure how little something can significantly change the whole business.

 To put it simply, process simulation combined with RPA data makes it easier and less risky to implement business changes.